 · Wednesday 14 October, 10:00-13:00 -- International Forum on "Gender and Conflict Platform" (organized by Karama, the League of Arab States, and UNDP, UNHQ CR6)

-· Wednesday-Friday 14-16 October "Women Lead the Way as Agents of Peace and Security" (organized by Namibia, UNHQ First Floor, Conference Building (along the curved wall)).
+· Wednesday-Friday 14-16 October -- "Women Lead the Way as Agents of Peace and Security" (organized by Namibia, UNHQ First Floor, Conference Building (along with the curved wall)).

 · Thursday 15 October, 8:30-10:00 -- Side event: Holding ourselves to account: African experiences of monitoring UNSCR 1325 implementation (organized by CMI, Mission of Finland to the UN, 866 United Nations Plaza, Suite 222)